localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 <!-- TODO: banner image ... -->

-In this blog post, we're excited to announce our latest developments around Cloud Pods - persistent state snapshots that enable next-generation state management and team collaboration features in LocalStack.

 # Background: Ephemeral and persistent state in LocalStack

 By default, the state of all services in LocalStack is ephemeral - i.e., whenever you restart the LocalStack Docker container, it presents a fresh instance with a clean state that can be used to create your application resources locally.
 This is the default mode, which is optimized for quick experimentation, and frequent container restarts, making sure to always start with a clean slate.